2010–2014 NCAA conference realignment: Patriot League

 The Patriot League was not finished with expansion.
 On August 29, 2012, it announced that Loyola University Maryland, then in the Metro Atlantic Athletic Conference (MAAC), would join in 2013.
 The Baltimore-based Greyhounds were coming off what The Baltimore Sun called "the most successful athletic year in school history", including the men's basketball team's first trip to the NCAA Tournament since 1994, an NCAA quarterfinal berth by the women's lacrosse team, and a national championship for the men's lacrosse team.
 While most of Loyola's sports were housed in the MAAC at the time of its announcement, the school's lacrosse teams played elsewhere—the men's team in the ECAC and the women's team in the Big East.
 Like BU, Loyola does not sponsor football, and as with the BU announcement, the Loyola announcement did not mention that sport.

 Current Loyola athletic director Jim Paquette indicated that the move was dictated by academics as much as athletics, saying, "The Patriot League has been a very strong academic league, and at the same time it was very strong in athletics, so it was very appealing to us.
 We believe we're going to a conference that values both very highly, and we know we can be successful" Former Loyola AD Joe Boylan noted that the school had first discussed joining the Patriot League in the late 1990s.
 He echoed his successor's sentiments, saying, "I think it's a very significant move.
 I think it says a lot about where the institution is from the academic side and the national profile side.
 I think it aligns them with the second Ivy League and it reinforces the school's profile as a fairly top-level academic institution."

 Colonial Athletic Association

 After having been raided by several other conferences in the preceding months, the CAA initially decided to reload with football in mind.
 On August 7, 2012, the conference announced that it would add Albany and Stony Brook as members of CAA Football in 2013.
 At the time of the announcement, both schools were full members of the America East with associate football memberships elsewhere—Albany in the Northeast Conference (NEC) and Stony Brook in the Big South Conference.
 Both remained America East members.
-In a postscript, Stony Brook would eventually join the all-sports CAA in 2022.
+In a postscript, Stony Brook would eventually join the all-sports CAA in 2022, a year before the conference changed its name to Coastal Athletic Association.